TheGreyGhost/MinecraftByExample/README.md

 B) If you want to install it and compile it, the basic steps for beginners are:<br>
 1) Download the project as a zip.
 Unzip it to an appropriate folder on your computer, such as My Documents.
-(Or, if you know how to fork a project on GitHub and import it into a local git repository, you can do that instead).<br>
+(Or, if you know
+.   how to fork a project on GitHub and import it into a local git repository, you can do that instead).<br>
 2) From the command line, run gradlew setupDecompWorkspace to install Forge and configure the project.
-This will take quite some time, maybe 20 minutes or more.<br>
+This will take .   quite some time, maybe 20 minutes or more.<br>
 3) From the command line, run gradlew idea if you are using IntelliJ IDEA, or gradlew eclipse if you are using Eclipse.<br>
 4) Open IntelliJ or Eclipse, then open the project.
-If you want, you can import the gradle project so you don't have to use the command line when building the mod.<br>
+If you want, you can import the gradle project so you don't have to .   use the command line when building the mod.<br>
 5) If using IntelliJ:<br>
-    a) If you imported the gradle project, you should run the gradle task getIntellijRuns afterwards to get the Run and Debug configurations.<br>
+.    a) If you imported the gradle project, you should run the gradle task getIntellijRuns afterwards to get the Run and<br>
+.
+Debug configurations.<br>
 6) If using Eclipse:<br>
-    a).
+.    a).
 Right click on the project, select "Run As" > "Run Configurations..."<br>
-    b).
+.    b).
 Set the main class to "GradleStart" <br>
 7) You should be able to start Minecraft now (using the Run or Debug configuration) and the mod will be loaded.<br>

 For some extra help if this doesn't make sense to you  <br>